HydreIO/shimio-graphql/README.md

 ## Should i use it in production ?

-The code is really light and we use it in production at @usidy it's pretty close to the official graphql implementation, your concerns should tend more on the conceptual design of such an experimental draft as we have yet to observe every issues
+The code is really light and we use it in production at [@sidy](https://github.com/usidy) it's pretty close to the official graphql implementation, your concerns should tend more on the conceptual design of such an experimental draft as we have yet to observe every issues

 ## Exemple